-The main problem here, and the reason why I don’t believe in “absolute” fate, is that it seems like few people ever actually find their calling.
-There are many possible reasons for this, including (but not limited to) a perceived shortage of the resources we need to explore other options, an absence of support from our family, friends or culture, or simply a lack of belief that we deserve to be happy and anxiety-free.
+The main problem here, and the reason why I don’t believe in “absolute” fate, is that relatively few people ever find their calling.
+There are many possible reasons for this, including an assumed shortage of the resources needed to explore other options, an absence of support from our family, friends or culture, or a lack of belief that we deserve to be happy and anxiety-free.

 The obstacles we face are varied and abundant.
-There is, however, one behavioral pattern that’s common amongst the vast majority of those who never find their calling: inaction.
+There is, however, one behavioral pattern that’s common among the vast majority of those who never find their frequency: inaction.

-When I think about the shortness of our lives, few notions sound as appealing to me as being able to declare on my deathbed that I’ve enjoyed a satisfying and meaningful existence with minimal regret.
+When I think about the shortness of our lives, few notions sound as appealing as being able to declare on my deathbed that I’ve enjoyed a meaningful existence with minimal regret.
 If you have a similar desire in terms of your personal legacy, then your course of action is clear: